nonomal/Olares/docs/manual/olares/settings/integrations.md

    - Bucket name
 4. Click **Next**.
 You will see a success message if the credentials are valid.

-Your connected cloud storage will now appear under the **Cloud storage** section in Files.

 Alternatively, you can configure this direction directly within [LarePass](../../larepass/integrations.md#add-a-cloud-storage-using-api-keys).